zeebe-io/zeebe-chaos/chaos-days/2021-01-07/README.md

 # Chaos Day Summary

-Happy new year :tada: This time I wanted verify the following hypothesis "Disconnecting Leader and one Follower should not make cluster disruptive" ([#45](https://github.com/zeebe-io/zeebe-chaos/issues/45)).
+Happy new year everyone:tada:

+This time I wanted to verify the following hypothesis `Disconnecting Leader and one Follower should not make cluster disruptive` ([#45](https://github.com/zeebe-io/zeebe-chaos/issues/45)).
 But in order to do that we need to extract the Leader and Follower node for a partition from the Topology.
-Luckily in December we got an external contribution which allows us to print `zbctl status` as json.
+Luckily in December we got an [external contribution](https://github.com/zeebe-io/zeebe/pull/5943) which allows us to print `zbctl status` as json.
-This gives us now more possibilities since we can extract values much better out.
+This gives us now more possibilities, since we can extract values much better out of it.

+**TL;DR** The experiment was successful :+1:

 ## Preparation